School of Sport and Health Sciences

 Subject Areas: Sport, outdoors and philosophy, UG and PG courses and research

 Clive teaches across a range of undergraduate and postgraduate degree courses spanning Outdoor Education, Physical Education, sports philosophy and coaching theory.
 Alongside his practical activities, he teaches through an arts-based learning approach to explore aspects of sports culture and identity.
-Clive specialises in qualitative research methods, he is the UG Research Co-ordinator for the Sports/Outdoor Degrees, and is a Research Degree Tutor for the School of Sport and Wellbeing.
+Clive specialises in qualitative research methods, he is the UG Research Co-ordinator for the Sports/Outdoor Degrees, and is a Research Degree Tutor for the School of Sport and Health Sciences.
 He supervises and examines PhDs and acts as Independent Chair for the university.

 An experienced teacher and researcher, Clive was awarded his PhD on Aesthetic Evaluation in Men’s Artistic Gymnastics from Liverpool John Moores University in 2003.
 He has since published widely in socio-cultural areas of sport crossing philosophy, education, the arts and qualitative research.
 He is a strong advocate of research informed teaching and actively promotes opportunities to showcase student writing which communicates experiences and discoveries through the study of sport.
 Clive is Editor of The Sporting Image Series (2009 to date) and also the Editor in Chief of the Journal of Qualitative Research in Sports Studies (2007 to date).